KarhouTam/FL-bench/data/domain/README.md

    - Note that `python generate_data.py -d domain` *without* additional arguments would build domain separation partition (each client has only one domain).
    - Command `python generate_data.py -d domain` is at the end of [`data/domain/preprocess.py`](https://github.com/KarhouTam/FL-bench/tree/master/data/domain/preprocess.py) already.
    - Use `--alpha ` to generate heterogeneous partition.
-   - (Optional) You can run `python generate_data.py -d domain ${args}` with additional arguments showed below to further split DomainNet to build varisou partition.
+   - (Optional) You can run `python generate_data.py -d domain ${args}` with additional arguments showed below to further split DomainNet to build various partition.
 ## Steps for Partition DomainNet and More Arguments
 There are three steps to partition DomainNet:
 1. Split clients to test clients and training clients.